Coimbatore: Climate

 Under the Köppen climate classification, the city has a hot semi-arid climate (BSh), with a wet season lasting from September to November due to the northeast monsoon.
 The mean maximum temperature ranges from 35.9 °C to 29.2 °C and the mean minimum temperature ranges from 24.5 °C to 9.8 °C. The highest temperature ever recorded is 42.6 °C on 22 April 1976 while the lowest is 12.2 °C on 12 January 1957.

 Coimbatore has a tropical wet and dry climate.
-It experiences hot and humid summers from March to June with temperatures ranging from 25°C to 38°C. The monsoon season starts from July and lasts till October.
+It experiences hot and humid summers from March to June with temperatures ranging from 25 °C to 38 °C. The monsoon season starts from July and lasts till October.
 The city receives moderate rainfall from the south-west monsoon and occasional heavy rainfall from the north-east monsoon.
 The winter season starts from November and ends in February.
-The temperatures during this season range from 20°C to 30°C.
+The temperatures during this season range from 20 °C to 30 °C.

 Due to the south-west monsoon winds passing through the Palghat gap, elevated regions of the city receive rainfall in the months from June to August.
 After a warm and foggy September, the north-east monsoon starts from October, lasting until early November.
 The average annual rainfall is around 600 mm with the northeast and the southwest monsoons contributing to 47% and 28% respectively to the total rainfall.
-This periodic rainfall does not satisfy the city's water requirements throughout the year and water supply schemes like Siruvani and Pilloor maintain its availability during low rainfall months.
+This periodic rainfall does not satisfy the city's water requirements throughout the year and water supply schemes drawn from Siruvani and Pilloor help supplant the requirements during low rainfall months.